tdmburr/rancid-tomatillos/README.md

 4. Then type 'npm start' into the same terminal.
 Now the user can open a new window in their terminal using 'cmd - t'.

-5. The user can now type open '**[http://localhost:8080/](http://localhost:8080/)**' into the new window in terminal to open up the application.
+5. The user can now type open '**[http://localhost:8080/](http://localhost:3000/)**' into the new window in terminal to open up the application.

-## Contributor  /  Links
+## Contributors  //  Links

 🍄 -Trey Marshell